MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 #### Temperature

-* The table at the top of the page shows the thermocouple bead diameter for each of the temperature data files.
+* The table at the top of the page shows the thermocouple bead diameter (TC Bead) used for each of the temperature data profiles (TC Profiles).

 * Temperature measurements were made using fine-wire, bare-wire, type S (platinum) thermocouples with approximately spherical beads.
 The table below lists the thermocouple bead diameters used to acquire the pool fire temperature data.
 The associated references are also listed.